-The Group's risk and control functions are the responsibility of the Chief Risk Officer ("CRO"), who reports to the Chief Executive Officer.
+The Group's risk function is the responsibility of the Chief Risk Officer ("CRO"), who reports to the Chief Executive Officer.
 The Group's risk management strategy is set by the Board through the BARC.
 This committee comprises members of the Board and is chaired by an independent member of the Board.
 The CRO is responsible for implementation of risk management strategy and all executives have responsibility for the day to day management of risk across the Group.